 - See which paths people take on your website

 - Clarify which pages they visit most, how long they stay on each, and which pages have high exit rates

 - Track shopping behavior at every stage of the conversion funnel – before, during, and after a shopper makes a purchase

 - Review session recordings to see how people interact with your website and identify potential bugs or broken elements in the experience

 - Collect in-the-moment feedback

-- Ask questions about what’s working and what isn’t, so you can read in your users’ words why they make the choices they make—including not purchasing your product/service
+- Ask questions about what’s working and what isn’t.
+Thereby, you understand your users’ viewpoint as of why they make the choices they make—including not purchasing your product/service

 E-commerce customer analytics for the win!

-Customer analytics track the kind of information that proves valuable in finding ways to improve the overall sales process while also discovering additional pockets of growth, or places to smartly experiment.
-Data points from e-commerce analytics can and should drive marketing decision that may otherwise be a shot in the dark.
-With key metrics you’re armed and ready to make the right decisions.
+Customer analytics track information that is valuable to find ways to improve the overall sales process.
+It also points out additional pockets of growth or places to smartly experiment.
+Data points from e-commerce analytics can and should drive marketing decisions that may otherwise be a shot in the dark.
+With key metrics, you’re armed and ready to make the right decisions.

-If you are serious about boosting your bottom line, and of course you are, you know that tracking your data is the only way to know exactly where you are and where your business is heading.
+If you are serious about boosting your bottom line, and of course you are, tracking your data is the only way to know exactly where you are and where your business is heading.
 Don’t guess.
 Know and take action.